zly2006/reden-is-what-we-made/README.md

 RVC, Redstone Version Control, machine history and diff analysis

 RVCHub, a universal machine sharing platform, and automatic recognition of whether the machine has been correctly marked with copyright

+### RVC Selection

+Hold a blaze rod in your hand, then left click to select a group of blocks, and right click to ignore.

 ## RDebugger
 > WIP